ssp21/ssp21-spec/ssp21.md

 * A single round-trip request/response (1-RTT) to perform key negotiation (phase 1 - key negotiation)
 * Each party then transmits its first session data message to authenticate (phase 2 - authentication and optional payload)

-Only phase 1 differs depending on the mode.
+Only phase 1 differs depending on the handshake mode.
 The authentication in phase 2 and the session itself are identical in all handshake modes.
 The modes are described informally in the following sections, mostly for the purposes of analyzing the benefits and short-comings of each mode.

 ## Shared secrets